SlateAppProject/Slate/README.md

  #### Security
  - To ensure user information and privacy, the app will utilize AWS Cognito to authenticate a user.
 The app will also not retain any discussions after a user has disconnected from the chatroom.
  #### Reliability
- - Utilizing AWS services to maintain application's availabilty to users.
+ - Utilizing AWS cloud services to maintain application's availabilty to users.
 #### Scalability
  - Adopting serverless applicaion model using AWS cloud and other services will support on-demand capacity provisioning.